sahib/timeq/README.md

 - You only want to store one value per key (see [FAQ](#FAQ)).
 - You push and pop your data in batches.
 - File storage is not a primary concern (i.e. no compression implemented).
+- You trust your data durability to some random duded on the internet (don't we all?).

 If some of those assumptions do not fit your usecase and you still managed to make it work, I would be happy for some feedback or even pull requests to improve the general usability.